 Again, to recap,

 stretch before you take that swing – loosen up any tension or stiffness that you may feel.
-Stay loose and easy all the way through the swing, but concentrate on keeping the feet planted and your head still.
+Stay loose and easy all the way through the swing, but concentrate on keeping your feet planted and your head still.
 The rest will follow and you will develop a perfect smooth golf swing in no time.

 How To Hit Longer Drives